-The Master’s Degree programme provides an elevated qualification and specialisation in the following fields: application of methodology of study and for the planning of recovery operations and environmental renovation; evaluation of environmental resources; management and planning of territory and coastal marine systems; evaluation and management of problems relative to climate change and dynamics of earth system, environmental interest technologies and cleaner products and processes.
+The Master’s Degree programme provides an elevated qualification and specialisation in the following fields: application of methodology of investigation and of the design of recovery operations and environmental rehabilitation; evaluation of environmental resources; regional management and planning and of coastal marine systems; evaluation and management of climate change issues and dynamics of the Earth system, environmental interest technologies and cleaner products and processes.
 Students are encouraged and supported in carrying out these courses to develop training in specific professional fields.

 This Second Cycle Degree Programme produces highly qualified specialists able to operate, through their multidisciplinary skills, in prevention, diagnosis and solution to environmental issues.
 They may hold positions of responsibility in projects and facilities management.
 Graduates in Environmental Sciences may take the professional licensing examination to register on the Italian roll of Agronomists and Experts in Forest-related Sciences (section A), Architects (Landscape Planners Sector), Biologists and Geologists.